AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 edition = "2021"
 ```

-- Important metada are missing. `authors`, `licence`, `repository`, `documentation`, and more fields should be filled with correct values.
+- Important metadata are missing. `authors`, `license`, `repository`, `documentation`, and more fields should be filled with correct values.
   Please see https://doc.rust-lang.org/cargo/reference/manifest.html#the-package-section for more information.

 #### dependencies section